mkotsovoulou/-itc2197sp22/labs/salesTax/README.md

     * salesTax
     * finalPrice

-* Promp the user to provide input for all variables.
+* Prompt the user to provide input for:
+    * originalPrice and read,
+    * markupPCT and read,
+    * taxPCT and read.

 * Calculate
     * sellingPrice as (originalPrice * (1+markupPCT))